sebastianv1/sfizio/README.md

 This project is still in its infancy.
 Next steps for this project include:
 * Creating a `Brewfile.lock`.
 Currently Sfizio only supports specific verions and cleans up state before each installation.
 This means that we may `unlink` and then `link` the same version again in each release if nothing has changed.
 Although this is fast, it's not optimal.
 * Configure proper CLI commands.
+* Turn into a proper homebrew extension command.